Tyrrrz/CliFx/Readme.md

 > When calling `CommandLineApplication.RunAsync()`, **CliFx** resolves command-line arguments and environment variables from `Environment.GetCommandLineArgs()` and `Environment.GetEnvironmentVariables()` respectively.
 > You can also provide them explicitly using one of the other available overloads.

-In order to make the command available for execution, it needs to be registered with the application.
+For the command to be available for execution, it needs to be registered with the application.
 The above example relies on `AddCommandsFromThisAssembly()` for that, which automatically detects and registers all accessible commands from the current assembly.

 Now, the user can execute `LogCommand` by running the application and passing an argument to the `value` parameter: